LinuxBeaver/LinuxBeaver/README.md

 ## Extrusion 2

-    Like Gimp's Long Shadow filter but it uses pixel data
+    Like Gimp's long shadow filter but it uses pixel data

 ## Glossy Balloon
-  A GLossy Bevelish Effect that looks like glossy paste.
+  A glossy bevelish effect that looks like glossy paste.

  ## Neon Border
-  GEGL Makes a classical Neon Border Effect
+  GEGL Makes a classical Neon Border effect

   Enjoy!